bmaunde/guidelines/checklists/SAP Commerce Checklist.md

 	-  [ ] The test should contain assertions

 ## Documentation
- - [ ] All public interfaces classes, methods and method parameters are documented
+ - [ ] All public interfaces, classes, methods, and method parameters are documented
  - [ ] No acceptance of generated comments
  - [ ] No excessive use of comments - might mean naming conventions not followed
+ - [ ] No documentation of the obvious - setters and getters
- - [ ]
+ - [ ] No dead code  - use SCM to remember

 ## Impex, Data Import and Export
 - [ ] Clear separation between core and sample data.
 No sample data should exist in production